ezpoSword/Roblox-FGFS_Executor/README.md

 - status: 🟢 Working

 > [!CAUTION]
-> If you inject while Roblox is open, the player may crash or become unclosable!
+> If you inject while Roblox is closed, the player may crash or become uncloseable!

 > [!NOTE]
 > .dll edited by Cloudy Thanks to Cloudy 😃